mdddev/yadelib/README.md

 Extension methods on the DateOnly, DateTime, and DateTimeOffset types make it easy to access yadelib's functionality.
 If needed, convert a DateTime(Offset) into a DateOnly using the `.ToDateOnly()` extension.
 Afterwards, yadelib's feature set is available to you.

-And optional input to all of the extension methods is an instance of the `NonWorkingDays` class.
+An optional input to all of the extension methods is an instance of the `NonWorkingDays` class.
 This assumes a set of non-working days by default, which yadelib then uses to determine the working day status of a date.
 Currently, Gregorian Easter-based holidays and some German public holidays are supported for the default.

-### Not specific to yadelib, but to DateOnly in general
-As of now `System.Text.Json` does not support de-/serialization to/from DateOnly.
-To work around this restriction a [custom converter](./src/Helper/DateOnlyAndTimeOnlyJsonConverter.cs) can be used as recommended [here](https://github.com/dotnet/runtime/issues/51302#issuecomment-834720918).

 # Examples
 As default, Easter-based holidays are not workdays: